prudvi-m/Weather-App-Using-python-Tkinter/README.md

 # weather-app

 ![weather](https://img.shields.io/badge/GUI-Tkinter-orange?style=flat-square&logo=python)

 ![weather](https://img.shields.io/badge/API-openweather-blue?style=flat-square&logo=api)

 ## About:
-This app uses the Open weather Api to get the data of the weather. </br>
-It generates the data in the form of json.</br>
+A user-friendly website that gives the detailed weather description of temperature, humidity, pressure, sunrise, and sunset timings of any city across the globe at that point of time.</br>

 ## Packages Used:
 - OpenWeather Api